dkarkada/dkarkada.github.io/src/content/posts/blog/_pin-research.md

 [Paper link.](https://arxiv.org/abs/2502.09863)

 What do contrastive word embedding models (e.g., word2vec) learn, and how?
 Specifically, what is learned by a model of size $$d$$ after training time $$t$$?
-We answer these questions by analytically solving for the learning dynamics.
-We find that
+By analytically solving for its learning dynamics, we find that
-* they learn one top-level concept at a time until its capacity (latent dimension $$d$$) is saturated
+* it learns one topic-level concept at a time until its capacity (latent dimension $$d$$) is saturated
 * each concept is represented as an orthogonal direction in latent space
 * each of these orthogonal concepts is learned essentially independentally from the others
 * these orthogonal semantic directions (and their learning trajectory) can be *explicitly computed in closed form* from the corpus statistics (!!!)